-No matter how you slice the statistics, employment opportunities across California for medical assistants are prevalent.
-Wages in the state compare favorable when compared to the country, The need for medical assistants is here to stay, and California is a great place to be one.
+No matter how you slice the statistics, employment opportunities across California are prevalent for Medical Assistants.
+Wages in the state compare favorably when compared to the country, and the need for Medical Assistants only continues to grow.

 In case you’re not familiar with Unitek College, we are an accredited, private institution that offers various healthcare programs.
 Among others, these programs include Medical Assisting and Vocational Nursing.
 While some of our programs have computer-based components, they also utilize hands-on exercises and training simulations.